Step-by-Step Guide: Get Started and Install Home Assistant on a Raspberry Pi

 Raspberry Pi booting into Home Assistant OS startup screen

-You don't need to connect a monitor or keyboard for the initial setup, as Home Assistant will run headlessly.
+You don't need to connect a monitor or keyboard for the initial setup because the platform runs headlessly.
 The first boot may take a while, so be patient.

 Accessing Your New Home Assistant Hub